nabto/unabto-pic32-harmony/README.md

   * git clone --recursive https://github.com/nabto/unabto-pic32-harmony
   * open project in demo/firmware/ folder in MPLAB X
-  * compile
+  * compile with XC32
   * flash target

 ## How to use the demo

   1. Flash the device as explained in the above section.
-  2. Open the nabto app from the android or ios app store.
+  2. Open the Nabto Client app from the android or ios app store.
   3. Discover the device and connect to it.